microsoft-healthcare-madison/team/okrs-2024-january.md

         * P0 fhirpath based
         * P2 StructureMap based
 * P1 A standalone IPS pre-pop demonstration shows how to use SDC pre-population
-    - published as seperate repo
+    - published as separate repo
     - supports swappable renderers (lforms/csiro)
-        - Responsibility of a renderer is paintaining the form and managing interactions
+        - Responsibility of a renderer is maintaining the form and managing interactions
         - Renderer essentially uses:
             - `Renderer.render(domElement, questionnaire, [questionnaireResponse])` - can be partial or complete
             - `Renderer.retrieveCurrentStatus() => QR`